Rokiis1/roadmap/test_layers/test_layer_ui/test_layer_ui.md

 No formal test design techniques are applied at this level.
 Instead, testing is performed using an **experience-based approach**, where the tester relies on observation and judgment while interacting with the system.

 The goal is not to evaluate design quality in depth, but to confirm that the interface behaves visually as intended.
 This includes verifying that text is readable, elements are properly aligned, and important information is visible to the user.

+In addition, the tester may observe whether the interface loads and updates within a reasonable time, since delays or slow rendering can affect the overall user experience.

 Testing is performed by observing the interface during and after interactions, ensuring that changes are reflected correctly and that no visual issues appear.